Should I Rent a Golf Cart on Ambergris Caye, Belize?

 For additional travel information see: How to Get from the International Airport – Belize City to San Pedro, Belize: 3 Ways

-Do you Recommend a Golf Cart Company in San Pedro?
+Do you Recommend a Golf Cart Company/What is the Best Golf cart rental in San Pedro, Belize?

 There are now dozens of golf cart rental companies on the island and we usually send our friends to the folks at La Isla Bonita Golf Cart because we have a long relationship with them – and they provide us with great service.
 But I can not say that they are better than any specific company – I haven’t tried them all…or even a tiny portion of them!

-I still suggest checking with a few companies – and with your hotel – to find one that fits your needs best.
+I still suggest checking with a few companies (see list above to start) – and with your hotel – to find one that fits your needs best.

 When Do You Need to Book A Golf Cart – How Far in Advance?